 Vertically Integrated Projects (VIP) Program

-University of Hawai‘i (UH) is part of the Vertically Integrated Projects (VIP) Consortium, which was started by Georgia Institute of Technology.
+The University of Hawai‘i is part of the Vertically Integrated Projects (VIP) Consortium, which was started by the Georgia Institute of Technology.
 VIP programs seek to foster project-based learning to engage students and better prepare them for future careers.
 VIP teams are vertically integrated: they consist of a faculty mentor, graduate student researchers, and undergraduates of all levels.
-The teams are large (10 to 20 undergraduates), the projects are long-term (at least 5 years in scope), and are based on an externally funded research topic.
+The teams are large (10 to 20 undergraduates), and projects are long-term (at least 5 years in scope), and based on an externally funded research topic.
 Undergraduates in VIP teams earn academic credit for their participation.

 Our VIP efforts are organized around the following themes:

-- UH Manoa has an exceptionally strong astronomy program, with access to real telescope time for developing astronomical instruments.
-Student-built nanosatellites have been built and launched three times since 2006, our third VIP focus area is in rapid prototyping.
-Goals and objectives include cultivating and promoting innovation and entrepreneurship at UH Manoa by providing the learning resources, tools and facilities to cultivate innovation and entrepreneurship; and
+- Astronomy: UH Manoa has an exceptionally strong astronomy program, with access to real telescope time for developing astronomical instruments.
+Student-built nanosatellites have been constructed and launched three times since 2006;

-- The UH System has also made it a priority for its students to be part of the “Maker Movement,” inspiring our third VIP focus area to be in rapid prototyping and re-manufacturing.
-Goals and objectives include cultivating and promoting innovation and entrepreneurship at UH Manoa by providing the learning resources, tools and facilities to cultivate innovation and entrepreneurship and serving as a conduit to the local startup ecosystem.
+- Rapid Prototyping: The UH System has also made it a priority for its students to be part of the “Maker Movement,” inspiring our third VIP focus area to be in rapid prototyping and re-manufacturing.
+Goals and objectives include cultivating and promoting innovation and entrepreneurship at UH Manoa by providing the learning resources, tools and facilities to cultivate innovation and entrepreneurship and serving as a conduit to the local startup ecosystem; and

-- Our fourth focus area is in sustainability.
+- Sustainability: Our fourth focus area is in sustainability.
 As the most isolated land mass in the world, Hawai‘i has a vested interest in sustainability in many areas: architecture, energy, food, water, and transportation.
-Indeed, this focus allows rich cross-disciplinary VIP opportunities across many academic disciplines across campus.
+Indeed, this focus allows for rich cross-disciplinary VIP opportunities across many academic disciplines throughout campus.